pydantic/pydantic/docs/migration.md

 ```

 If you still want to use the old behavior without the appended slash, take a look at this [solution](https://github.com/pydantic/pydantic/issues/7186#issuecomment-1690235887).
-A solution like the one suggested in [this discussion](https://github.com/pydantic/pydantic/discussions/6996) could also be a viable workaround.

 ### Constrained types